Ryrden/Ryrden/README.md

 * 🌱 I’m currently learning ...
   * Improving my current stack (Spring, React, Postgree and Git)
   * Collaborating with Open-source
-  * Soft-skills like communication Techniques
   * Algorithms to get better rankings in online contests like google kick-start
 * 😄 Pronouns: He/Him
-* 👯 We can connect on [Chess.com](https://www.chess.com/member/rektryan)♟ to play some games

 ### ***Technologies that I know***